 How Ledig handles distribution

 You list the leg from your dispatch platform or directly through the Ledig operator console — origin, destination, aircraft, slot, floor price.
 The leg goes live to a curated list of travellers who've opted in for that route, that aircraft type, that price band.
-They book seats at your price.
+They send a request with their full contact details, and you reply directly.
 The operator-of-record stays you.

 - You set the price.
 Ledig never marks up a seat.
 The traveller sees what you set.
-We charge the traveller a transparent platform fee on top — never out of your revenue.
+Ledig is 100% free for both sides — no commission, no platform fee, on top or underneath.

 - You stay the operator-of-record.
 Crew, contract, AOC, insurance: all yours.
 Ledig is a distribution layer, not a re-seller.

 - You decide the cancellation policy.
-Within EU consumer protection rules, you choose your own forfeit / rebook terms.
-Ledig applies them consistently to every booking.
+Within EU consumer protection rules, you agree your own forfeit / rebook terms directly with the traveller.

 Why direct-to-consumer beats broker-mediated for empty legs